awyspr/fieldnotes/x2026-01-16-deal-sizing-from-estimates.md

 - Reinforces the practice of ACE opportunities being (extensively) tagged with service selections.
 We wrote about this earlier ...

 ### Mysteries
+- What kinds of input and algorithm are used by AI to estimate/suggest the MRR ?
+We'll probably never know, but what we can say is that certain things seem to have impacts, and also that AI can be a bit mislead in both the historical ACE opportunity case and the pricing estimator case
 - How is partner provided MRR going to sit alongside AI-suggested MRR in internal AWS seller systems ?
 Its a logical thing to do, and AWS internal systems already have various weightings and scorecards applied to partner opportunities to support resource allocation and stack ranking.